How Does LendingTree Get Paid?

 • Up to $1,000 credit limit

 Your initial credit limit may range from $300 to as much as $1,000.
-Usually you’d have to put down a hefty sum of cash to secure this high of a limit with a secured credit card, since most secured credit cards match your credit limit to the amount that you deposit (minus any fees).
+You’d have to put down a hefty sum of cash to secure this high of a limit with a secured credit card.

 • Reports to all 3 major credit bureaus